 This dish I personally did not like, a soufflé made of cheese with truffel and chestnut.
 Hearing soufflé I think of a high risen dish, this dish was not high risen.
 Fresh winter truffel was shaved at the table over the cheese.
 I like truffel, but this warm cheese did not work for me.
 My partner thought it was ok.
 The cheese with chestnut in the other bowl was good.

 The Christmas dessert arrived.
 The name is Silence is Golden.
 What a beautiful presentation.
 Everything on the dark plate was gold.
 Gold white chocolate, champagne and calamondin (citrus).
 The funny thing was that we did not get any explanation, we received a card.
-Opening this card the song of Spandau Ballet “Gold” is played by opening the card.
+Opening this card the song of Spandau Ballet “Gold” is played.
 Inside all ingredients were mentioned.
 A fresh dish.

 All I want for Christmas is “Silence is Golden”.
 I want more of this dessert what a great dish!
 The freshness of the ice, the hard beans, the crunchy foam and the taste.
 In one word WOW.